xlab-develop/xlab/README.md

 # xLab
-Experiment execution tool for research-oriented projects.
+Experiment execution tool for automation in research-oriented projects.